-The National Folk Festival is committed to producing a sustainable event and promote this message to all our Festival community.
+The National Folk Festival is committed to producing a sustainable event and promotes this message to all the Festival community.

 Following a very successful 50 Trees for 50 Festivals Project in 2016 the National Folk Festival once again partnered with Greening Australia in 2017.